pranman11/smart-home-energy-mgmt/README.md

 ---

-## 🔧 Extensibility Ideas
+## 🔧 Future Work and Extensibility Ideas

-- Add pagination to `allDevices`
+- Add pagination and caching to `allDevices`
 - Use Enums for `status` and `device_type`
-- Add historical energy log support
 - Rate-limit GraphQL endpoints
 - Use `django-polymorphic` to simplify `allDevices` queries

-## Future Work:

--
+- Display a consolidated admin to show all devices
+- Handle devices that can be part of both Consumption and Storage like EVs

 ---
 ## Built using:
 - [Django 5.1.8](https://docs.djangoproject.com/)